ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_m2docsiriusservices.md

 # M2DocSiriusServices

 Services available for Sirius.
 You will have to set the "SiriusSession" option in the generation configuration.
-It must contains the .aird file URI..
-See [document examples](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.sirius.tests/resources/m2DocSiriusServices)
+It must contains the .aird file URI.
+See [document examples](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.sirius.tests/resources/m2DocSiriusServices).

 * TOC
 {:toc}